ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 1. Add the name
 2. Add the Nets eID Broker demo authority `https://pp.netseidbroker.dk/op` in the Authority field
 3. In the scopes list add `mitid` (to support MitID) and optionally `nemid` (to support the old NemID)
+4. Select show advanced settings
+5. Optionally add an additionally parameter with the name `idp_values` and e.g. the value `mitid` to show the MitID IdP or e.g. the value `mitid_erhverv` to show the MitID Erhverv IdP.
-4. Add the Nets eID Broker demo secret `rnlguc7CM/wmGSti4KCgCkWBQnfslYr0lMDZeIFsCJweROTROy2ajEigEaPQFl76Py6AVWnhYofl/0oiSAgdtg==` in the Client secret field
+6. Add the Nets eID Broker demo secret `rnlguc7CM/wmGSti4KCgCkWBQnfslYr0lMDZeIFsCJweROTROy2ajEigEaPQFl76Py6AVWnhYofl/0oiSAgdtg==` in the Client secret field
-5. Select show advanced settings
-6. Add the Nets eID Broker demo client id `0a775a87-878c-4b83-abe3-ee29c720c3e7` in the Optional customer SP client ID field
+7. Add the Nets eID Broker demo client id `0a775a87-878c-4b83-abe3-ee29c720c3e7` in the Optional customer SP client ID field
-7. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
+8. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
-8. Click create
+9. Click create

 That's it, you are done.